rbxb/httpfilter/README.md

 ```go
 Server.SetTagfileName(name string)
 ```
-- You can create custom tags too.
-See `request` and `reverseproxy` as examples.
 - You can overwrite the default tag handler functions (`#ignore`, `#pseudo`, `#redirect`, and `#default`) with your own handlers.